Analystshek/PortfolioProjects/README.md

 - Power Query for data cleaning
 - Pivot tables, charts and dashboard for insights

+### 3. 🧾 SQL for beginners
+- This SQL file has everthing I learned in SQL Creating/altering, Subqueries,Joins, window functions, operators and much more
+- Just execute the queries and read the description you would learn a lot

 ---

 ## 📌 Tools & Skills Demonstrated